CdpLab/SGMDepthEstimation/README.md

 python --version
 ```

--If Python 3.9 is not installed, download it from the official Python website and install it.
+- If Python 3.9 is not installed, download it from the official Python website and install it.

 2.Navigate to Project Directory